rangle/angular-training-slides/slides/src/content/components.md

 ---

-## Creating Custom Events (2/2)
+## Listening to Custom Events

-The parent component can listen to a child custom event with the same syntax as DOM events:
+The parent component can listen to a child custom event with the same syntax as DOM events

 ```ts
 import {Component} from '@angular/core';